-Consider the following Old Testament Bible verses and their New Testament echoes.
-I hope these verses encourage you!
+Let us examine and consider the following Old Testament Bible verses and their New Testament echoes.
+I hope these verses encourage your faith!

 "Enoch walked faithfully with God; then he was no more, because God took him away" Genesis 5:24.